-Coal ash-Fly ash, bottom ash or boiler slag resulting from the combustion of coal, that is or has been beneficially used, reused or reclaimed for a commercial, industrial or governmental purpose.
-The term includes such materials that are stored, processed, transported or sold for beneficial use, reuse or reclamation.
-[For purposes of this article, the term also includes fly ash, bottom ash or boiler slag resulting from the combustion of coal, that is not and has not been beneficially used, reused or reclaimed for a commercial, industrial or governmental purpose.]
+Coal ash-FOR PURPOSES OF CHAPTERS 287 AND 290, [Fly] FLY ash, bottom ash or boiler slag resulting from the combustion of coal, that is or has been beneficially used, reused or reclaimed for a commercial, industrial or governmental purpose.
+The term includes such [the] materials that are stored, processed, transported or sold for beneficial use, reuse or reclamation.
+For purposes of [this article] CHAPTER 288, the term also includes fly ash, bottom ash or boiler slag resulting from the combustion of coal, that is not and has not been beneficially used, reused or reclaimed for a commercial, industrial or governmental purpose.

 Solid waste-Waste, including, but not limited to, municipal, residual or hazardous waste, including solid, liquid, semisolid or contained gaseous materials.
-The term does not include coal ash that is beneficially used under Chapter 290 [Subchapter H] (relating to beneficial use of coal ash) or drill cuttings.
+The term does not include coal ash that is beneficially used under [Subchapter H] Chapter 290 (relating to beneficial use of coal ash) or drill cuttings.

-Structural fill-The engineered use of [coal ash] material as a base or foundation for a construction activity that is completed promptly after the placement of the [coal ash] material, including the use [of coal ash] as [a] backfill [material] for retaining walls, foundations, ramps or other structures.
-The term does not include valley fills or the use of coal ash or solid waste to fill open pits from coal or noncoal mining.
+Structural fill-The engineered use of coal ash [material] as a base or foundation for a construction activity that is completed promptly after the placement of the coal ash [material], including the use of coal ash as [a] backfill [material] for retaining walls, foundations, ramps or other structures.
+The term does not include valley fills or the use of [coal ash or] solid waste to fill open pits from coal or noncoal mining.

+[Water table

-Water table-The top of the saturated zone.
-The term includes the regional groundwater table, perched water tables, seasonal high water table, and the surface of mine pools.
+- (i) The top of the saturated zone. - (ii) The term includes the regional groundwater table, perched water tables, seasonal high water table and [the surface of] mine pools.]